Geraldo Rivera: Talk shows, specials, and guest appearances

 On April 21, 1986, Rivera hosted The Mystery of Al Capone's Vaults.
 The special broadcast was billed as the unearthing of mobster Al Capone's secret vaults, located under the old Lexington Hotel in Chicago.
 Millions of people watched the 2-hour show, which ultimately did not uncover any valuables from beneath the hotel.
 In a 2016 interview with the Chicago Tribune, Rivera commented, "It was an amazingly high profile program—maybe the highest profile program I've ever been associated with."

 In 1987, Rivera began producing and hosting the daytime talk show Geraldo, which ran for 11 years.
 The show featured controversial guests and theatricality, which led to the characterization of his show as "trash TV" by Newsweek and two United States senators.
-In another special in 1988, Rivera's nose was broken in a well-publicized brawl during a show whose guests included white supremacists, antiracist skinheads, black activist Roy Innis, and militant Jewish activists.
+In another special in 1988, Rivera's nose was broken by white supremacist Wyatt Kaldenberg in a well-publicized brawl during a show whose guests included white supremacists, antiracist skinheads, black nationalist Roy Innis, and militant Jewish activists.

 In 1999, Rivera received an offer to host the game show Winning Lines on CBS, which was set to premiere in January 2000, but Rivera could not agree on the contract at the last minute and was replaced by Dick Clark.

 From 1994 to 2001, Rivera hosted Rivera Live, a CNBC evening news and interview show which aired on weeknights.

 In 1998, Rivera played himself in the Seinfeld finale.

 In 2009, Rivera played himself in the My Name Is Earl episodes "Inside Probe" (parts 1 and 2).
 In the same year Rivera lent his voice to Phineas and Ferb, playing newscaster Morty Williams in the episode "Phineas and Ferb Get Busted!".